Hedgehogo/IEML.io/README.md

 .1 # Error
 ```

-The function further works for any numbers.
+The functional further works for any numbers.

 **Specifying the number system.**